tardate/LittleArduinoProjects/Electronics101/MCP2200/DevKit/README.md

 In the screenshot here, I'm watching:

 * the serial output direct from the Arduino on the Arduino IDE Console (attached to `/dev/cu.usbmodem14531`)
-* simulatenously watching the same inut form the MCP2200 via screen attached to `/dev/cu.usbmodem14511`
+* simulatenously watching the same input from the MCP2200 via screen attached to `/dev/cu.usbmodem14511`

 As you can see, no trouble at all: